panoptes/panoptes.github.io/what.md

 Efficient discovery of exoplanet transit requires the multiple robotic cameras to coordinate observations (monitoring a few fields as continuously as possible).
 Data analysis also needs to be coordinated, as recovery of exoplanet signals comes from putting together measurements taken over a long time span from different geographical locations.
 We coordinate observations between sites, coordinate data storage and analysis, as well as future development (for example, where to install new cameras ? which new fields should be monitored ?)

-## What do we mean by “small camera”?
+## What do we mean by "small camera"?

 Since our goal is to cover a large fraction of the sky, the systems use camera lenses.
 The lenses can be mounted on a DSLR camera or a CCD, and can be stationary or tracking.

 We are establishing a baseline PANOPTES unit, aimed at being easy to assemble and operate, yet reliable and low-cost.
 We use low-cost DSLR camera + lenses.
 Experienced amateur astronomers will also further develop hardware, with higher performance PANOPTES units being built by some members.

 **To join PANOPTES, please [contact us](contact.html)**

-#Project status

-We have been operating a prototype DSLR-based system since late 2010, at the Mauna Loa observatory, to identify and solve the main technical challenges.

-We are currently finalizing the design of the "baseline unit" which will be open source hardware and software.